-Richard Croft is renowned throughout North America.
-At the Metropolitan Opera he has sung Ferrando under the baton of James Levine, Belmonte in Die Entführung aus dem Serail, and Almaviva in Il Barbiere di Siviglia.
+Mr. Croft is renowned throughout North America for his versatility.
+At the Metropolitan Opera, he has sung Ferrando under the baton of James Levine, Belmonte in Die Entführung aus dem Serail, Almaviva in Il Barbiere di Siviglia, and M. K. Gandhi in a new production of Philip Glass’s Satygraha, which was broadcast on the Emmy and Peabody Award-winning Live in HD series to move theaters around the world.
 He made his debuts with Houston Grand Opera and Washington Opera as Ferrando as well.
-He has performed Mozart’s La Clemenza di Tito for Dallas Opera and Santa Fe Opera, where he has also sung Belmonte, as well as Tom Rakewell in Stravinsky’s The Rake’s Progress.
+He has performed Mozart’s La Clemenza di Tito with The Dallas Opera and Santa Fe Opera, where he has also sung Belmonte and Tom Rakewell in Stravinsky’s The Rake’s Progress.

-In Europe he has been heard at the Paris Opera as Don Ottavio at the Bastille and as Tacmas in Rameau’s Les Indes Gallantes at the Palais Garnier (DVD release 2006).
-At the Berlin Staatsoper he has been heard as Almaviva, Ferrando, as well as the Composer in Gassman’s Opera Seria.
-At the Zurich Opera he debuted as Abaris in Rameau’s Les Boréades in a new production by Laurent Pelly.
-At the Deutsche Oper Berlin he performed the role of Pelléas and has been seen in numerous leading roles at the opera companies of Hamburg, Cologne, Amsterdam, Toulouse, Nice, Lyon, Stockholm, Glyndebourne and Salzburg.
+In Europe, he has been heard at the Paris Opera as Don Ottavio at the Bastille and as Tacmas in Rameau’s Les Indes Galantes at the Palais Garnier, which was later released on DVD.
+At the Staatsoper Berlin, he has been heard as Almaviva, Ferrando, and the Composer in Gassman’s Opera Seria.
+At the Zurich Opera, he debuted as Abaris in Rameau’s Les Boréades in a new production by Laurent Pelly.
+Mr. Croft’s debut at Teatro alla Scala was in the title role of Idomeneo.
+At the Deutsche Oper Berlin, he performed the role of Pelléas, and has been seen in numerous leading roles at the opera companies of Hamburg, Cologne, Amsterdam, Toulouse, Nice, Lyon, Stockholm, Glyndebourne, and Salzburg.

-In concert, Croft debuted with the Cleveland Orchestra in the title role of Pelléas et Mélisande in concerts led by Pierre Boulez, where he was hailed as “impassioned, clear-toned and ideal”; made his Carnegie Hall début under Sir Neville Marriner in Mozart’s Requiem; and made his St. Louis Symphony début with Nicolas McGegan in Britten’s Serenade.
+In concert, Mr. Croft debuted with the Cleveland Orchestra in the title role of Pelléas et Mélisande in concerts led by Pierre Boulez, where he was hailed as “impassioned, clear-toned and ideal”; he made his Carnegie Hall debut under Sir Neville Marriner in Mozart’s Requiem; and he made his St. Louis Symphony debut with Nicolas McGegan in Britten’s Serenade.
 He made his Boston Symphony Orchestra debut in Mozart’s Requiem with Bernard Haitink.
-His performance of Handel’s Jephtha at Alice Tully Hall with the Orchestra of the Age of Enlightenment prompted Alan Kozinn of The New York Times to write. “…some of the most supple and emotionally resonant Handel singing I have ever heard.”
+Of his performance of Handel’s Jephtha at Alice Tully Hall with the Orchestra of the Age of Enlightenment, Alan Kozinn of The New York Times to praised, “…[it was] some of the most supple and emotionally resonant Handel singing I have ever heard.”

-He has also been heard in London at the Royal Albert Hall as Pelléas with Sir Andrew Davis, in Amsterdam at the Concertgebouw in Ariodante, at the Konzerthaus in Vienna as Hyllus in Handel’s Hercules, as well as at the Grosses Festspielhaus in Salzburg, as Orphee, in the Paris version of Gluck’s Orphée et Euridice with Marc Minkowski leading Les Musiciens du Louvre.
+Mr. Croft has been heard in London at the Royal Albert Hall as Pelléas with Sir Andrew Davis, in Amsterdam at the Concertgebouw in Ariodante, at the Konzerthaus in Vienna as Hyllus in Handel’s Hercules, as well as at the Grosses Festspielhaus in Salzburg as Orphée, in the Paris version of Gluck’s Orphée et Euridice with Marc Minkowski leading Les Musiciens du Louvre.

-Mr. Croft has been twice Grammy-nominated, for his recordings of Handel’s Hercules with Anne Sophie von Otter (Deutsche Grammophon/Archiv) as well as Scarlatti’s Il Primo Omicidio with Dorothea Roshmann (Harmonia Mundi).
+Mr. Croft has been twice Grammy-nominated for his recordings of Handel’s Hercules with Anne Sophie von Otter (Deutsche Grammophon/Archiv) and Scarlatti’s Il Primo Omicidio with Dorothea Roshmann (Harmonia Mundi).
 Other recordings with Deutsche Grammophon include Handel’s Ariodante and the Paris version of Gluck’s Orphée et Eurydice, both with Marc Minkowski and Les Musiciens du Louvre.
 For Erato, he has recorded Handel’s Theodora with William Christie and Les Arts Florissants.
-His performance in Theodora was also released on DVD in Peter Sellars’ production from Glyndebourne, as have his early Drottningholm performances of Mozart’s Die Entführung aus dem Serail and La Finta Giardiniera on Phillips Classics, Rameau’s Les Indes Gallantes from the Paris Opera, his Almaviva from the Netherlands Opera in Dario Fo’s production of Il Barbiere di Siviglia, and as Cassio in Verdi’s Otello with Plácido Domingo and Renée Fleming from the Metropolitan Opera.
-He sang the title role in the recently released and critically acclaimed recording of Mozart’s Mitridate from the Salzburg Festival.
+His performance in Theodora was also released on DVD in Peter Sellars’ production from Glyndebourne, as have his early Drottningholm performances of Mozart’s Die Entführung aus dem Serail and La Finta Giardiniera.
+On Phillips Classics, he has been featured on Rameau’s Les Indes Gallantes from the Paris Opera, his Almaviva from the Netherlands Opera in Dario Fo’s production of Il Barbiere di Siviglia, and as Cassio in Verdi’s Otello with Plácido Domingo and Renée Fleming from the Metropolitan Opera.
+He sang the title role in the recently released and critically-acclaimed recording of Mozart’s Mitridate from the Salzburg Festival.